WildCodeSchool/purple-php-2109-project3-skillswap/README.md

 ## Presentation

-**  Skill Swap aims to be a platform for exchanging talent and skills without monetary exchange.
-Its goal is to put two people in touch with each other, the first one needing a service and the second one being able to provide this service.
+**  Skill Swap aims to be a platform for exchanging talents and skills without any funding.
+Its goal is to put two people in touch with each other, the first one needing a service and the second one being able to provide it.
-Each person registers on the site, ticks off the skills he knows and makes himself available to help those already registered.
-The latter select the skill that corresponds to their need and then select a profile that has this skill and is available.
-A request for help is sent to the said person who accepts or refuses this exchange.
-The requester is notified of the answer by email, if it is favorable he has accepted to a dialog box that connects the two interlocutors.
+Each one registers on the site, selects the skills he masters and makes himself available to help those already registered.
+The one who needs help selects a skill and is immediately offered all the profiles of swappers who master it.
+Once he's chosen a profile, a request for help is sent, and the target profile can accept or refuses it. .
+The requester is notified of the answer by email.
+If it's favorable, a swap (i.e. a discussion between two swappers can begin).
-At the end the applicant of the service puts an end to the discussion and can thus leave a comment to the person who made him service, this comment can be moderated by the owner of the profile on which it is left.
+At the end, the applicant of the service puts an end to the discussion and can thus leave a comment to the person who made him service.
+This comment can be moderated by the owner of the profile on which it is left.

 **  The site is developed in symfony 5.3 with some additional libraries (webpack, fixtures) and tools to validate the code standards.
 GrumPHP, as a pre-commit hook, will launch 2 tools when git commit is launched: